solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ````

-You can now check the status of the API Product using the following command:
+You can now check the status of the Portal using the following command:

 ```bash
 kubectl get portal -n default bookinfo-portal -oyaml